-Essential ingredients to make steamed pork sausage (cha lua) include lean pork (with a bit of fat, preferably pork shoulder) as the base, fish sauce, salt, and sugar to seasonings, garlic, pepper for the aroma, and lastly, oil.
+Essential ingredients to make steamed pork sausage (cha lua) include lean pork (with a bit of fat, preferably pork shoulder) as the base, fish sauce, salt, sugar to seasonings, garlic, pepper for the aroma, and oil.
 Cornstarch (to bind the ground meat) and banana leaves (to wrap before steaming) are optional.

 Take a look at the most well-known cold cuts with our mini “sausage gallery” below.

 Cha lua has become so ubiquitous that it’s considered run-of-the-mill by most locals.
 That said, tasting authentic cha lua from a decent chef can be a worthwhile culinary experience.
 As mentioned, cha lua appears in a variety of dishes in the role of a flavor enhancer.
 Due to its simplicity and good taste, cha lua is an excellent addition to a homemade bowl of stir-fried rice (com chien) and stir-fried vermicelli (bun xao).

 Cha bo is probably the most expensive Vietnamese cold cut due to the high price of beef.
 The aroma is outstanding, and its best companion is bread of any kind, to be honest.
 Cha bo’s appealing scent is ascribed to the multiple crushed black peppercorns in the recipe or dill in some cooks’ preferences.
 The suitable cut of beef for cha bo is a top round roast or steak (gristle, rind, and fat removed).

 Cha Chien is affordable and especially loved by kids.
 It is the same process as most Vietnamese cold cuts.
 But instead of being steamed, the paste or raw sausage will be squished into small portions and deep-fried to create inviting golden-brown skin.

 Cha Que (Cinnamon Cold Cut)